EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 )
 ```

-Note: This test ticket will be a ticket that is already in the moch database, so that it can be updated.
+Note: This test ticket will be a ticket that is already in the mock database, so that it can be updated.
 ```
 the test_tickets = [
     {'name': 't1', 'price': '100', date: '20301001', quantity: '90'}